kaixih/kaixih.github.io/_posts/2021-02-05-batch-norm.md

 From the outputs below, it is easy to verify that `y_infer` is computed with the estimated mean/variance rather than batch mean/variance: `(x_infer - estimated_mean) / sqrt(estimated_var + 0.001)`.
-Besides, we can see that the estimated mean/variance equal to the moving mean/variance from the above step1 and will be no longer updated.
+Besides, we can see that the estimated mean/variance equals to the moving mean/variance from the above step1, indicating they are no longer updated in inference stages.
 To sum up, the takeaway here is that the batch norm will keep accumulating batch mean/variance into the moving mean/variance during training, which will be evolved into frozen estimated mean/variance to be used during inference.

 ```
 x(infer):